Hike Grading System

 4: Only for the very fit

-A: No exposure to heights
+A: No exposure to heights.

-C: Moderate exposure to heights
+C: Moderate exposure to heights.
+Scrambling is involved.

-D: Very exposed to heights
+D: Very exposed to heights.
+Excellent competency in scrambling is necessary.

-One must thus always consider both the physical difficulty as well as the exposure to heights, as a particular hike may be an easy stroll, yet may contain a challenging piece of scrambling.
+One must always consider both the physical difficulty as well as the exposure to heights, as a particular hike may be an easy stroll, yet may contain a challenging piece of scrambling.
 Similarly a hike which runs on a flat surface, may be on a really rugged surface.

 Please note that our grading system is intended as a reference only and the club cannot guarantee 100% accuracy.